Defibrillator Site Assessment Form

 • Do you review and inspect your AED equipment?:

 • Do you have a database management system in place to monitor performance evaluation?

 Recommended number of AED’s

-Whilst having just one defibrillator on your premises is great, if your floor space is rather large with a number of floors for example, accessing your one defibrillator in time may be tough.
+Whilst having one defibrillator on your premises is a step in the right direction, if your floor space is large (with a number of floors for example), accessing your one defibrillator in time may be a difficult task.
 We have comprised a guideline as a suggestion for a maximum of one unit: